Batgirl: Detective Comics, Batman Family, and other appearances (1961–1988)

 Schwartz stated that he had been asked to develop a new female character to attract a female viewership to the Batman television series of the 1960s.
 Executive producer William Dozier suggested that the new character would be the daughter of Gotham City's Police Commissioner James Gordon, and that she would adopt the identity of Batgirl.
 When Dozier and producer Howie Horowitz saw rough concept artwork of the new Batgirl by artist Carmine Infantino during a visit to DC offices, they optioned the character in a bid to help sell a third season to the ABC television network.
 Infantino reflected on the creation of Batgirl, stating "Bob Kane had had a Bat-Girl for about three stories in the ’50s but she had nothing to do with a bat.
 She was like a pesky girl version of Robin.
 I knew we could do a lot better, so Julie and I came up with the real Batgirl, who was so popular she almost got her own TV show."
 Yvonne Craig portrayed the character in the show's third season.
 Barbara Gordon and her alter ego Batgirl debuted in Detective Comics #359, "The Million Dollar Debut of Batgirl" (1967).
 In the debut story, while driving to a costume ball dressed as a female version of Batman, Barbara Gordon intervenes in a kidnapping attempt on Bruce Wayne by the supervillain Killer Moth, attracting Batman's attention and leading to a crimefighting career.
 Although Batman insists she give up crimefighting because of her gender, Batgirl disregards his objections.

-In her civilian identity, Dr. Barbara Gordon Ph.D. is depicted as a career woman with a doctorate in library science, as well as being head of the Gotham City Public Library, "presumably one of the largest public libraries in the DC Comics version of reality."
+In her civilian identity, Dr. Barbara Gordon is a career woman with a doctorate in library science, as well as being head of the Gotham City Public Library, "presumably one of the largest public libraries in the DC Comics version of reality."
 She was given a regular back-up slot in Detective Comics starting with issue #384 (February 1969), alternating issues with Robin until issue #404, after which she had the back-up slot to herself.
 Frank Robbins wrote nearly all of these back-ups, which were penciled first by Gil Kane and later by Don Heck.
 Barbara Gordon's Batgirl exceeded the earlier Bat-Girl and Batwoman characters in popularity, and readers requested for her to appear in other titles.
 Although some readers requested that Batwoman also continue to appear in publication, DC responded to the fan-based acclaim and criticism of the new character in an open letter in Detective Comics #417 (1971), stating: "I'd like to say a few words about the reaction some readers have to Batgirl.
 These are readers who remember Batwoman and the other Bat-girls from years back ...
 They were there because romance seemed to be needed in Batman's life.
 But thanks to the big change and a foresighted editor, these hapless females are gone for good.
 In their place stands a girl who is a capable crime-fighter, a far cry from Batwoman who constantly had to be rescued [by] Batman."